kiseta/selenium-mocha/README.md

 ```

-## using different locator strategies in Selenium with JavaScript
+## Locator strategies in Selenium with JavaScript
 ```js
 // Click a button using ID
 driver.findElement(By.id("button-id")).click();